-'Cass Timberlane' was Sinclair Lewis' best novel in a decade, after the alcohol haze that produced books like 'Work of Art' and 'The Prodigal Parents.'
-This novel, about a May-December romance/marriage between a 41-year-old judge and a 26-year-old 'new woman,' had in its seemingly stolid tale outbreaks of three-to-six page descriptions of various marriages, some good, some horrific.
+'Cass Timberlane' was Sinclair Lewis' best novel in a decade.
+After the alcohol haze that produced his worst books ~ 'Work of Art' and 'The Prodigal Parents' ~ he surprised everyone with a vault upwards.
+The novel was a departure for him: about a May-December romance/marriage between a 41-year-old judge and a 26-year-old 'new woman,' it had, dotted in its seemingly stolid tale, outbreaks of three-to-six page descriptions of various marriages, some good, some horrific.

-When brought to the screen by MGM, of course all the darker edges of the film were washed away.
-Even post-code, Warners or Paramount would have kept some of its darker aspects.
+When brought to the screen, MGM sanded away all the darkness of the original.
 The cast doesn't work, either.
-Tracy is too bucolic; Lana Turner is very overparted; Zachary Scott is serviceable.
-But the strength of the novel was its --quite successful-- depiction of a midwest city's community.
-Still worth watching, but the book is a deeper, and far wittier, read.
+Tracy is too bucolic; Lana Turner is stretched way beyond her meager capabilities; and Zachary Scott is serviceable but not the slick charmer Lewis had created.
+The strength of the novel was its --quite successful-- depiction of a midwest city's community, and that's nowhere to be found here.